GIANT FROM THE UNKNOWN

 The Sheriff gets up in his face and threatens him in the cringy argot of the time.

-Townsfolk rhubarb says all livestock deaths and now the death of Banks, took place at Devil's Crag.
+Townsfolk rhubarb agrees that all the livestock deaths and now the death of Banks, took place at Devil's Crag.
 The Sheriff sagely deduces that Devil's Crag must be where all the killings are (bloody brilliant) and everyone should stay away from there.

 Some of the folk point out that they live there.
 In Bidenesque tones, the Sheriff tells them to go live somewhere else.